MojoAuth/mojoauth-docs/content/guides/php/index.md

 ## Validate your user

-To add the sdk in your PHP project you can download or pull the mojoauth php-sdk from the [github repo](https://github.com/MojoAuth/mojoauth-php), and configure it using your MojoAuth APIKEY.
+To add the sdk in your PHP project you can download or pull the mojoauth php-sdk from the [github repo](https://github.com/MojoAuth/mojoauth-php), and configure it using your MojoAuth API KEY.

 ### Configure Project